basefarm/aws-session-tool/README.md

 This file contains the predefined roles that you may assume given the credentials in your profile, assuming you are member of the proper groups.
-Updates to this file can be retrieved using `get_session -f`.
+Updates to this file can be retrieved using `get_session -d`.

 ## ~/.aws/[profile]_roles.cfg
 This file contains your personalized overrides and additions to `[profile]_session-tool_roles.cfg`